What is the Secret to Good Stew?

 FAQs

-3. Acidic Ingredients: A splash of red wine, balsamic vinegar, or lemon juice can brighten the flavors.
+• Acid: A splash of red wine, balsamic vinegar, or lemon juice to brighten richness.

 A bowl of hearty beef stew with tender meat, carrots, and potatoes in a glossy broth, illustrating what-is-the-secret-to-good-stew.